Magica-Chen/WebSNA-22-23-notes/README.md

 From Week 1 to Week 4, Assessment Preparation Challenges: weekly optional challenges (included in coding notebook).
 There are no solutions to these challenges.

+Notice: In week one, Week1-notes-web-and-analytics2.ipynb can be only run in your own computer rather than Noteable because we require to run .exe file.